rails/rails/guides/source/testing.md

 #### From All Sides

 There are two aspects of testing your mailer, the unit tests and the functional tests.
-In the unit tests, you run the mailer in isolation with tightly controlled inputs and compare the output to a known value (a fixture.)
+In the unit tests, you run the mailer in isolation with tightly controlled inputs and compare the output to a known value (a fixture).
 In the functional tests you don't so much test the minute details produced by the mailer; instead, we test that our controllers and models are using the mailer in the right way.
 You test to prove that the right email was sent at the right time.

 ### Unit Testing